-The Malaysian government has identified the food processing industry as a priority sector for industrial development and increase exports.
-There are nearly 5,731 manufacturers involved in the food manufacturing industry in Malaysia and the industry accounts for nearly 10 percent of Malaysia's manufacturing output.
+The Malaysian government has identified the processing industry as a priority sector for industrial development and increase exports. are nearly 8,543 manufacturers involved in the manufacturing industry in Malaysia, and the industry accounts for nearly 12 percent of Malaysia's manufacturing output.
 Raw materials such as cereals and dairy products continue to be imported for further processing.
+Malaysia exported food products worth RM20 food billion

+There food

-Malaysia exported food products worth RM20 billion (USD5.5 billion) to more than 200 countries, of which, processed food contributed about RM13 billion (USD3.6 billion).
+(USD5.5 billion) to more than 200 countries, of which, processed food contributed about RM13 billion (USD3.6 billion).
 The industry is involved in the manufacture of alcoholic and non-alcoholic beverages, dairy products, cooking oil, coffee and tea, cereal-based foods, spices and spice mixes, sauces and condiments, processed fish and meat products, chocolate and snacks, baked products and other cooked food preparations, including frozen foods.
 Food manufacturers operating in Malaysia include both Malaysian and multinational companies such as Nestle, Unilever, Cerebos, and Campbell Soup.
 Major exported countries were Singapore, Indonesia, U.S., Thailand and China.